 The complex geologic history of Nevada created a wide variety of metallic and non-metallic mineral resources.
-The most important resources are silver and gold, both for historic mining and for todays economy.
-In the begin silver was more important, thus the state is nicknamed the Silver State.
-Today gold has taken over and Nevada is now the largest producer of gold and the second largest producer of diatomite in the United States.
+The most important resources are silver and gold, both for historic mining and for today's economy.
+In the beginning silver was more important, thus the state is nicknamed the Silver State.
+Today gold has taken over and Nevada is now the largest producer of gold and the second-largest producer of diatomite in the United States.

 Mining districts are scattered throughout Nevada in nearly every mountain range.
 The 1859 discovery of silver-gold ores on the Comstock Lode at Virginia City started the mining activities.
 Later it spread out to other major mining camps and established many towns in Nevada.
 Such former mining towns are for example Argenta, Aurora, Eureka, Goldfield, and even Las Vegas.

 The start of mining is Comstock Lode at Virginia City, 37 km south of Reno.
 On the east side of Mount Davidson (2,396 m asl) in the Virginia Range.
 Silver was first discovered in 1859, by 1860 there was a booming mining community.
 Over the years large quantities of silver ore were extracted, worth approximately $400,000,000 in 19th Century dollars.
 At its peak, Virginia City had a population of more than 30,000 people.